 Medical students based at the University of Leicester follow a standard 5 year programme with years 1 and 2 (phase 1) predominantly based in the University but including both a Healthcare assistant training programme, and a programme developing their consultation and examination skills; and three years on clinical placement in phase 2.
 The teaching of undergraduate students in UHL reflects the Divisional structure of the Trust.
 Undergraduate medical students are taught by UHL throughout the medical course from years 1 to 5.
-There is a total of 17 trainees across the region.
-Both ward- and outpatient-based clinical teaching, as well as tutorial and lecture style teaching is undertaken in addition to individual supervision of clinical students (years 3-5) attached to them,
+Both ward and outpatient based clinical teaching, as well as tutorial and lecture style teaching is undertaken in addition to individual supervision of clinical students (years 3-5) attached to them.